Sleepover Cleanup Checklist

 Guests usually need the date, time, address, food notes, what to bring, and pickup details.
 Your host notes can keep the longer supply list, budget notes, helper jobs, and backup plan out of the group text.

-- Sleepover Ideas That Feel Fun and Manageable - keep the next decision close to the one you are making now.
+- Sleepover Ideas That Feel Fun and Manageable - keep the next party choice easy to finish.

 - Sleepover Craft Ideas - connect the timing, guest list, supplies, and setup before they drift apart.